 Availability of children's books.
-The low-cost Golden Books that had become widely available in the 1940s meant that children in the 1960s had access to books in greater abundance than their parents and grandparents did.
-But the Golden Books were only the beginning, as the number of titles of children's books published annually went from approximately 1,500 in 1955 to almost 3,000 in 1980 to about 9,000 in 2000 (Bogart, 2010).
-With the publication of Dr. Seuss's The Cat in the Hat (Geisel, 1957), a new type of children's books entered the marketplace: books to support independent reading skills.
-Following the success of Dr. Seuss, similar books proliferated as part of trademarked programs (e.g., I Can Read, Easy Readers).
+The low-cost Golden Books that had become widely available in the 1940s meant that children in the 1960s had access to books in greater abundance than did their parents and grandparents.
+But the Golden Books were only the beginning, as the titles of children's books published annually went from approximately 1,500 in 1955 to almost 3,000 in 1980 to about 9,000 in 2000 (Bogart, 2010).
+With the publication of Dr. Seuss's Cat in the Hat (Geisel, 1957), a new type of children's books entered the marketplace: Books to support independent reading skills.
+Following the success of Dr. Seuss, similar books proliferated as part of trademarked programs (e.g., I can read, Easy readers).

 The ECLS-K examined the effects on children's literacy performance of their access to books at home and of read-alouds by parents (Denton, West, & Walston, 2003).
 Although parent read-alouds predicted literacy performance on kindergarten entry, the number of available books predicted end of first-grade performance.
-Levitt and Dubner (2005) chose this pattern as the focus of a chapter in their popular book Freakonomics to illustrate how statistical analyses uncover anomalies in human behavior.
-One of the explanations for the greater influence of the number of books-not raised by Levitt (an economist) and Dubner (a journalist)-may lie in the influence of time spent with books on a broader and more extended variable: vocabulary (Paris, 2005).
+Levitt and Dubner (2005) chose this pattern as the focus of a chapter in their popular book, Freakonomics, to illustrate how statistical analyses uncover anomalies in human behavior.
+One of the explanations for the greater influence of number of books-and one not raised by Levitt (an economist) and Dubner (a journalist)-may lie in the influence of time spent with books on a broader and more extended variable vocabulary (Paris, 2005).

-Time spent in nonparental care.
-Without question, more preschoolers are spending more time in nonparental care settings in the 2000s than they did in the 1950s.
+Time spent in non-parental care.
+Without question, more preschoolers are spending more time in non-parental care settings in the 2000s than they did in the 1950s.
 But obtaining trustworthy information to contrast these patterns is obfuscated by factors such as lack of data from the earlier period.
 Current available data show, however, that at least for the year prior to kindergarten, approximately 74% of four-year-olds spend at least part of a day in non-home settings (Flanagan et al., 2009).

 Table 2 includes information on kindergartners' entry-level literacy knowledge as a function of spending time in different early care/education settings in the year prior to kindergarten entry.
-Children who spent the year prior to kindergarten in nonparental early care had higher early literacy performances than those who spent that year in parental care contexts (SD = .35), a difference that indicates educational benefit.
-However, the effect of spending the year prior to kindergarten in Head Start rather than in parental early care is substantially less (SD = .04).
-This finding suggests that time spent in Head Start does not have an appreciable effect on children's literacy-related knowledge when they enter kindergarten.
+For a child receiving only parental early care and a child in non-parental early care settings, the difference is .35 of a standard deviation but the effect of spending the year in Head Start rather than in parental early care is substantially less (.04 of a standard deviation).
+A year spent in a non-parental early care setting-especially if it is Head Start-does not approach the difference made by a child's age on kindergarten entry.

-Conclusions: Changes in Readers
+Conclusions: Changes in readers